ethstorage/w3drive/README.md

 ```

 #### Download
 First derive the secret key of the file from the root key and file id.
-Next, extract all the chunk data of the file from
+Then extract all the chunk data of the file from
 the contract.
-Finally, the spliced data is decrypted using the file key.
+In the end, decrypt the data using the file key.
 ```
 const authTagLength = 16;
 export async function fileDecrypt(fileKey, iv, data) {